Safe sleep and rest

 Regulation 168 requires education and care services to have policies and procedures relating to children’s sleep and rest.

-Other regulations have some relevance to sleep and rest for example in regard to equipment (R103), supervision (S165) and harm and hazard (S167).
+Other regulations have some relevance to sleep and rest for example in regard to equipment (regulation 103), supervision (section 165) and harm and hazard (section 167).

 For further guidance on all considerations for safe sleep and rest, download our policy (PDF 215KB) and procedure (PDF 180KB) guidelines on sleep and rest.